FotiosBistas/ParallelProgramming/README.md

 # ParallelProgramming
 This repository contains a collection of exercises from the Parallel Programming class taught by Andreas Basilakhs.
 The exercises focus on two widely used parallel programming frameworks: OpenMP and OpenCL.
-In this introduction, we will provide an overview of OpenMP, OpenCL.
+In this introduction, an overview of OpenMP, OpenCL is provided and detailed reports can be found in the repsective directories.

 # OpenMP